touuki/netty-jsonrpc/README.md

-# netty-websocket-jsonrpc
+# netty-jsonrpc
-A jsonrpc protocol handler on websocket using netty
+A jsonrpc protocol duplex handler on netty, websocket compatible